 A helpful list of terms you might here is provided here in alphabetical order.

-For more information please see Spotlight on Hormone therapy
+For more information please see our booklet: Spotlight on Hormone Therapy

 What are the types of hormone therapy to reduce testosterone levels?